alanese/MyGames/README.md

 The database in the repository has one registered user `admin` with password `admin`.

-The database in the repository has a single registered user `admin` with password `admin`

 ## Required packages
 - Flask
 - Flask-Bootstrap